jarghiskhan/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    -sessions are stateful authentication and are handled by the server.
+    -json web tokens are stateless authentication and handled by the client
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    -helps us hash and compare passwords using various methods within the library.
 3. How are unit tests different from integration and end-to-end testing?
+    -Unit tests, are testing the functionality of chuncks of written code.
+    -Integration tests, test how individual software modules are combined and behave as a group -End-to-end testing is most representative to how an end-user would test/use the app.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    -Aids in stable code.
+    -Allows the new code to meet QA requirements -Reduces manual regression testing and prevents errors from getting inserted into the code.